 Our long-term continuous improvement effort can be complicated and a never-ending journey.
-A map can always be helpful in such situations to find the destinations and plan the best routes.
-A business roadmap is a map that displays business-related information rather than natural geographical information.
-There are different types of business roadmaps including: product, marketing, project, customer experience, change, and improvement roadmaps (which we’ll cover in this article).
+In such situations, having a map can always be helpful to find the destinations and plan the best routes.
+A business roadmap is a map that displays business-related information rather than natural geographical details.
+Within the domain of business roadmaps, various types exist, including product, marketing, project, customer experience, change, and improvement roadmaps, which will be the focus of this article.

-An improvement roadmap is a kind of business roadmap that is used to achieve improvement.
-It is used to guide through the implementation of a long-term improvement journey.
-It helps us to understand where we are now as well as where we want to go.
-It is important, however, that the final destination is clear enough and attainable.
+An improvement roadmap is a kind of business roadmap that is utilized to facilitate improvement and drive long-term transformational journeys.
+It helps to understand where we are now as well as where we want to go.
+That’s why it is important that the final destination is well-defined and realistically attainable.
 Improvement roadmaps are often used to summarize a company’s strategic planning in a comprehensive and integrated manner.
-They can also be used in change management and organizational development projects.
+Yet, they are useful in change management and organizational development projects.

-It’s important to know that the final milestone in each improvement category is the final destination or the big goal you want to achieve.
+It is important to know that the final milestone within each improvement category represents the final destination or the big goal to be achieved.
 It represents the end of your journey and the achievement of the improvement goal.
-Also note that each milestone or intermediate target can be considered a project or sub-project for which you have to create an action plan.
-Here are questions that can further help to understand what to include and what not to include in your improvement roadmap.
+Furthermore, each milestone or intermediate target can be viewed as a separate project or sub-project for which you might create an action plan to ensure successful execution.

 Constructing an Improvement Roadmap